maggicl/WhyBack/EXPERIMENTS.md

 The metrics `ConversionTime`, `VerificationTime`, `ConversionOverhead` are computed as averages by running ByteBack and Boogie 5 times for each of the experiments.

-The paper's Table 4 also includes two bottom rows with **total** and **average** of the quantitative results.
-The CSV file does not include these, but they can simply be computed by summing or averaging the CSV's columns.

-### Reproducibility

-With the exception of the performance metrics `ConversionTime`, `VerificationTime`, and `ConversionOverhead`, all of the other metrics should be consistent with the results reported in the paper's Table 4.

-The performance metrics obviously depend on the hardware on which the experiments were executed, as well as on any possible overhead due to virtualization.
-Replicating the results should still reveal a qualitative distribution of running times that is comparable to the one shown in the paper's Table 4.

-The performance metrics are expected to fluctuate in relation to the performance of the hardware on which the experiments are being executed.

 ### Replication with Limited Resources